 The Foyle Young Poets 2018 anthology will see the top 15 poems in print, with the commended poems being published in an online anthology.

 Both poets went to London on 2nd Oct to receive their honour.
 Georgie also recorded her winning poet for The Verb with South Yorkshire’s very own, Ian McMillan (airing on Radio 3 at 10pm on Friday 5th Oct).
+You can listen below.

 You can read Georgie’s and all the winning poems here